 INTRODUCTION

-Vaccines can provide recipients with direct protective effects by priming their immune system before wild exposure to a pathogen.
+Vaccines can provide recipients with direct protective effects by priming their immune systems before wild exposure to a pathogen.
 For contagious diseases, indirect protective effects of a vaccine campaign emerge when an individual (vaccinated or unvaccinated) has a lower rate of encountering the pathogen because some fraction of their contacts were vaccinated and are therefore less likely to carry the pathogen themselves.1,2.
 The extent of indirect protection therefore depends on both the degree to which each recipient benefits from the vaccine (ie, vaccine efficacy (VE)) and the fraction vaccinated (ie, vaccine coverage (VC)).

 First recognized prior to the campaign to eradicate smallpox and later summarized mathematically,1, the common goal of vaccination is to achieve herd immunity.
 This phenomenon emerges when effective reproductive number (Re), defined as the expected number of infections per case, is reduced below one.